-- Tuesday: Not Getting Along with the Powers.
+- Not Rendering to Caesar.
 Separation of church and state is not a first-century idea.
 Rendering something to Caesar and another something to God, getting along well enough with either Rome or the temple establishment, is not Jesus’ idea.
 (11:27-12:17)

 - A Plague (or is it Stars Falling) on Both Your Houses.
 The so-called “Little Apocalypse” in Chapter 13 of the Gospel of Mark is no prediction of a distant future end of the world.
 It is the rejection of an oppressive order centered around the temple and also a rejection of a violent attempt at restoration.
 Neither priests nor rebels could imagine a world without the temple.
 It would be the equivalent of a world-ending catastrophe.
 (12:41-13:36)

-- Atonement, Disciples, and Some Odd Hypothetical Questions about Being Saved.
-This post claims that our work is an essential part of Jesus’ work.
-Without disciples Jesus’ work is not finished.
+- Atonement and Some Odd Hypothetical Questions about Disciples.
+Jesus reconciles us to God.
+Jesus saves.
+But how does that work?
+This post claims disciples an essential part of atonement.
+Without disciples Jesus’ work and his suffering are for nothing.